If you are Vata-predominant, you are normally thin and wiry. But that doesn't mean weight gain will never be a problem for you.

 Someone who has gained weight due to Vata disorders would also benefit greatly from taking Worry Free tablets and the Worry Free Tea.
-These natural products nurture the mind and help counteract mental strain, which Vata-predominant people are often susceptible to.
-The Worry Free Tea contains Brahmi, an herb famous for reducing stress and anxiety.
+These natural products nurture the mind and help counteract mental strain.
+The Worry Free Tea contains Brahmi, a famous herb for reducing stress and anxiety.

-© 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
+© 1999, 2023 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
-See additional information.
+SEE ADDITIONAL INFORMATION.